Tinker Bell and the Great Fairy Rescue: Plot

 The next morning, Lizzy is excited to hear that the leaks have stopped.
-She runs down to show her father her research but instead, he blames her for the missing butterfly and sends her to her room when she refuses to confess.
-To cheer her up, Tink teaches Lizzy to fly with pixie dust, but the commotion brings her father upstairs.
-Dr. Griffiths sternly demands the truth and Lizzy confesses in tears about Tink, but Dr. Griffiths still refuses to believe in fairies.
-Infuriated, Tink bursts out of her hiding place and lashes out at Lizzy's father, much to his astonishment.
+She runs down to show her father her research, but instead, he blames her for the missing butterfly and sends her back to her room, dismissing her steadfast belief in the existence of fairies.
+To make it up to her, Tink teaches Lizzy to fly with pixie dust, but the commotion brings her father upstairs.
+Dr. Griffiths sternly demands the truth, and Lizzy confesses in tears about Tink, but Dr. Griffiths still refuses to believe in fairies.
+Outraged, Tink bursts out of her hiding place and lashes out at Lizzy's father, much to his surprise.

 At the same moment, the rescue party arrives at the house.
 While the rest of them distract Lizzy's cat, Vidia climbs upstairs to find Tinker Bell.
-Seeing Dr. Griffiths about to capture her, Vidia quickly bumps Tink out of the way and gets caught instead.
+Seeing Dr. Griffiths about to capture her in a jar, Vidia quickly bumps Tink out of the way and gets caught instead.
 Ignoring Lizzy's pleas, her father unknowingly takes Vidia and drives to London to show his discovery to the museum committee.
-Lizzy, with the help of Tink and the other fairies, takes flight and chases her father to London.
+Lizzy, with the help of Tink and the other fairies, takes flight in the sky and pursues her father to London.

 Flying ahead, Tinker Bell tampers with the car's engine, causing it to stop and allowing Lizzy to catch up.
-Lizzy pleads with her father not to take Vidia and Dr. Griffiths finally listens to his daughter, apologising for not believing her.
-Lizzy and the fairies teach her father to fly and they all return home.
+Lizzy pleads with her father not to take Vidia, and Dr. Griffiths finally listens to his daughter, apologizing for not believing her.
+Vidia is freed and Lizzy and the fairies teach her father to fly, and they all return home.
 The next day, Lizzy and her father have a picnic with the fairies outside the fairy camp tree, reading Lizzy's field journal.